SEQC: Stratify-Elaborate Quantum Compilation Towards Modular Hybrid Architectures: Abstract

 \section{Abstract}

-As quantum computing technology continues to mature, industry is adopting modular quantum architectures to keep quantum scaling on the projected path and meet performance targets.
-However, the complexity of chiplet-based quantum devices, coupled with their growing size, presents an imminent scalability challenge for quantum compilation.
-Contemporary compilation methods are not well-suited to chiplet architectures --- in particular, existing qubit allocation methods are often unable to contend with inter-chiplet links, which don't necessary support a universal basis gate set.
-Furthermore, existing methods of logical-to-physical qubit placement, swap insertion (routing), unitary synthesis, and/or optimization are typically not designed for qubit links of wildly varying levels of duration or fidelity.
-In this work, we propose SEQC, a complete and parallelized compilation pipeline optimized for chiplet-based quantum computers, including several novel methods for qubit placement, qubit routing, and circuit optimization.
-SEQC attains up to a 36\% increase in circuit fidelity, accompanied by execution time improvements of up to $1.92\times$.
-Additionally, owning to its ability to parallelize compilation, SEQC achieves consistent solve time improvements of $2-4\times$ over a chiplet-aware Qiskit baseline.
+As quantum computing technology matures, the pursuit of performance and scalability has led to the widespread adoption of modular quantum architectures.
+We expect that the next stage of technological evolution will integrate multiple qubit modalities into these systems, producing hybrid, modular quantum architectures.
+However, the complexity of hybrid, modular quantum devices, coupled with their growing sizes, presents an imminent scalability challenge for quantum compilation.
+Existing qubit allocation methods are often unable to contend with inter-module links, which do not necessarily support a universal basis gate set.
+Furthermore, these algorithms are typically not designed for qubit links of significantly varying latency or fidelity.
+In this work, we propose SEQC, a hierarchical parallelized compilation pipeline optimized for modular quantum systems, including several novel methods for qubit placement, qubit routing, and circuit optimization.
+SEQC attains a 9.3--32.3\% average increase in circuit fidelity (49.99--63.36\% max), depending on the chiplet size and topology.
+Additionally, owing to its ability to parallelize compilation, SEQC achieves 1.34--3.27$\times$ faster compilation on average (3.37--6.74$\times$ max) over a chiplet-unaware Qiskit baseline.